-The Micro Grants mechanism is intended to remove obstacles to HIV/AIDS research productivity or career advancement by providing small but crucial resources that cannot easily or immediately be obtained through other funding mechanisms.
+The Opportunity Grants mechanism is intended to remove obstacles to HIV/AIDS research productivity or career advancement by providing small but crucial resources that cannot easily or immediately be obtained through other funding mechanisms.

 This program provides reimbursement or direct purchases of up to $2,000 per approved request.
 Applications have a rolling deadline.

 ELIGIBILITY: Any CFAR member who is eligible to apply for NIH funding as a PI.

 PA: The current version is rev. 8/22/14.